ryanapilado/react-tutorial/notes.md

 * When should I use one or the other then?
 * I didn't even have to change any of the code inside board - JSX treats the classes and functions identically.
 Square inside the jsx calls either Square the function or Square the class.

+### Picking a Key

+* Each child in an array or iterator should have a unique "key" prop
+* They key can be anything as long as it's unique within the sibling components (doesn't need to be globally unique)
+* This allows React to keep track of which item is which between re-renders
+    * If current list has item with new key, React creates a component
+    * If current list is missing a key, React destroys that component
+    * If two keys match, React moves the component
+* `key` is a reserved property, but it's not stored in `props`
+* After element creation, React stores the `key` directly on the returned element
+* If not key specified, React will use the array indice by default, but this is problematic when re-ordering items the list or inserting/removing etc.